A PMO stands for any of below three terms;

 A portfolio management office role is more strategic in nature.
 The governance takes decisions up to five to ten years periods, usually even more than this if applicable.

 Portfolio Management Office role is highly strategic and for long term scenarios.
 I was looking at all the projects in the portfolio, making decisions to call off any project or accelerate if required.

-Goals of Portfolio Management Office is the strategic planning and high-level goal setting for any organization by coordination with all project and program managers within the organization.
+The goals of the Portfolio Management Office are the strategic planning and high-level goal setting for any organization by coordination with all project and program managers within the organization.